isomerpages/moe-victoriajc/_live-like-a-victorian/Co Curricular activities/Co Curricular Activities.md

 ### Sports

 If Performing Arts is the heart of VJC, then Sports is its soul.
 One of the most exciting times of any given year falls during sports season.
 Many of our teams have a legacy of victory, ensuring that Victorians carry it on game after game, season after season.
 Always fired-up, Victorians play with passion and pride that comes naturally to them.

+### Student Interest Groups

+Beyond the CCAs, Victorians have the opportunity to rally like-minded peers and establish their interest groups.
+These vary with every cohort and reflect Victorians’ interests, passion and causes close to their hearts.